Sarotti-Lab/MESSI/README.md

 ### User Guide

-**Terms of use.** You need to create a folder containing the following files:
+**Terms of use.** To run MESSI is required that the information is located in a folder containing the following
+files:

       1) The Gaussian output files of the NMR and SCRF/SMD calculations (all conformers for all isomers).